Chucklefish: Developed

+Published

-Volunteer contributions controversy
+Volunteer contributions

 In 2019, Chucklefish were accused of exploiting around a dozen voluntary contributors during the development of Starbound, sometimes logging hundreds of hours with no compensation.
-Many of them were teenagers at the time and stated that they felt their inexperience was exploited by the company's director, Finn Brice.
-In a statement, Chucklefish said that contributors were under no obligation to create content or put in any particular number of hours.
+Many of them were teenagers at the time and stated that they felt their inexperience was exploited by company director Finn Brice.
+Chucklefish stated that contributors were under no obligation to create content or put in any particular number of hours.